Im not quite sure if this is allowed to post here since its more like a fanmade ruleset.

 Successful result either avoids or confirms the attack.

-AWAIT - disabled dodging if watched target coming in sight e.g. around a corner.
+AWAIT - attacker may re-roll against dodging if target coming in sight e.g. around a corner.

-AIM - disabled dodging when no movement in attackers previous turn.
+AIM - attacker may re-roll against dodging when no movement in attackers previous turn.

 ATTACK - attacker and target players roll 1D6 dice and add weapon/armor/ect. bonuses.